tomik-z-cech/PP1-Cibo-Fresco/README.md

  - Bug with `<input ... type="email">`field

 ### Unfixed bugs
- They are no known unfixed bugs of 17.5.2023.
+There are no know unfixed bugs as of 17.5.2023.

 ---

 # **Technologies**